yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-java-interoperability.markdown

 The following guidelines and restrictions should be followed in order to enable platform interoperability:

 - The full class name (including package\namespace) in all platforms should be identical.

+{% note %}
- {% lampon %} Since java packages use a different naming convention than .Net namespaces, it is recommended to use the `SpaceClass(AliasName="")` feature to map a .Net class to the respective java class.
+Since java packages use a different naming convention than .Net namespaces, it is recommended to use the `SpaceClass(AliasName="")` feature to map a .Net class to the respective java class.
+{%endnote%}

 - The properties/fields stored in the space in all platforms should be identical.

+{% vbar %}
- {% infosign %} In Java, only properties are serialized into the space.
+In Java, only properties are serialized into the space.
 In .NET, both fields and properties are serialized, so you can mix and match them.

- {% lampon %} Since java properties start with a lowercase letter, whereas .Net properties usually start with an uppercase letter, it is recommended to use the `SpaceProperty(AliasName="")` feature to map a property/field name from .Net to java.
+Since java properties start with a lowercase letter, whereas .Net properties usually start with an uppercase letter, it is recommended to use the `SpaceProperty(AliasName="")` feature to map a property/field name from .Net to java.
+{%endvbar%}

 - Only the types listed in the table below are supported.
 If one of your fields uses a different type, you can use the class only in a homogeneous environment.

+{% vbar %}
- {% infosign %} Arrays of these types are supported as well.
+Arrays of these types are supported as well.
- {% infosign %} You can also use .NET enumerations, which are treated as their underlying .NET type.
+You can also use .NET enumerations, which are treated as their underlying .NET type.
 Java enums are not supported.
- {% lampon %} If your class contains a field whose type is not in the table, you can use `SpaceExclude` to exclude it from the space.
+If your class contains a field whose type is not in the table, you can use `SpaceExclude` to exclude it from the space.
- {% infosign %} Some of the types have different charactaristics in .NET and Java (signed\unsigned, nullable\not nullable, precision, etc.) This can lead to runtime exceptions (e.g. trying to store `null` in a .NET structure) or unexpected results (e.g. copying values between signed and unsigned fields).
+Some of the types have different charactaristics in .NET and Java (signed\unsigned, nullable\not nullable, precision, etc.) This can lead to runtime exceptions (e.g. trying to store `null` in a .NET structure) or unexpected results (e.g. copying values between signed and unsigned fields).
+{%endvbar%}

 # Supported Types for Matching and Interoperability